Hello! I’m Smiti and welcome to Habits of a Travelling Archaeologist.

 If you want to know more about me, keep reading!

 As an archaeologist, I have done a variety of archaeological work in many countries (Hungary, India, Ethiopia, Oman, France, etc.) and lived in a couple of other countries too (UK, Germany, Greece).
-This has allowed me to spend months (even years) in many places and get a real understanding of what it means to live, study, work, and travel in different countries.
+This has allowed me to spend months (even years) in many places and understand what it means to live, study, work, and travel in different countries.

 I earned my Ph.D. in Anthropology from New York University.
 My dissertation investigated the strategic choices made by oasis agriculture communities in Oman during the Bronze Age (ca. 3100 – 1250 BCE).